hnryjmes/POODR/README.md

 * obscuring references vs revealing references

 * "The path to changeable and maintainable object-oriented software begins with classes that have a single responsibility.
 Classes that do one thing isolate that thing from the rest of your application.
 This isolation allows change without consequence and reuse without duplication."

+Chapter 3

+* "An object depends on another object if, when one object changes, the other might be forced to change in turn."